lzwjava/blog-source/notes/2025-04-17-computer-organization-note-conv-en.md

 ---
+audio: true
 layout: post
-title: "Computer Organization Note - Conversation"
+title: Computer Organization Note - Conversation
-audio: true
 ---

 A: Hey, I’ve been hearing a lot about semiconductor memory lately.
 Can you break it down for me?